Skip to main content

 OpenAPI client

-npm run openapi-ts
+npm -w webapp run openapi-ts

 • Generated types drop the Dto suffix and mirror the Spring Boot API responses.